junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "We were just having a normal day, when that man came from nowhere," Caecilius recalls.

 "Let me guess, blue eyes, ruffled hair, tan trench coat?"
-Dean chimes in.
+Dean chimes in tiredly.

 "Yes."
 Caecilius looks up at him.
 "He said his name is Castiel, and we had to leave with him because we were in danger."